ericmuckley/contract-copilot/README.md

 - Hosted on Vercel with CI/CD via GitHub
 - Vercel Blob Store for persistent file storage
 - Neon hosted Postgres database for persistent relational data
-- AWS Bedrock with Claude for LLM streaming and tool calling
+- AWS Bedrock with Claude for LLM streaming and tool calling.